 Charlotte Police Scanner: Banking Capital's Unpredictable Encryption

-Charlotte is the fastest-growing major city in America, adding 157 new residents every day.
+Charlotte is one of the fastest-growing major cities in America, passing 940,000 residents in 2024.
 It ranks as the nation's second-largest banking center after New York City.
 It hosts the NFL Panthers, NBA Hornets, and NASCAR Hall of Fame.
 And its police department has developed an unpredictable pattern of encryption that leaves journalists and the public uncertain whether scanner access will exist when they need it most.

 Charlotte by the Numbers